 Cap on Energy Charges coming from 2019

 Welcome news to pensioners paying the standard tariffs.

-Domestic Gas and Electricity (Tariff Cap) Bill; On February 26, 2016 the government's Energy Minister announced these.
+Domestic Gas and Electricity (Tariff Cap) Bill.
 Pensioners are the biggest single group paying standard tariffs (which have risen appreciably in cost in recent years).
-The intention is to ensure those who pay these standard tariffs instead of annual less expensive fixed-rate do not get their costs hiked at the whim of energy suppliers without good reason.
-The Bill was introduced to the House of Commons and given its First Reading on Monday 26 February 2018.
-The Bill had its Second Reading in the House of Commons on Tuesday 6 March 2018.
-This Bill was then committed to a Public Bill Committee which met on 13 March 2018, when it held an oral evidence session before commencing its line-by-line scrutiny of the Bill.
-Results mean this will finally happen, to benefit all pensioners on standard tariffs who hitherto have been paying more than they should have to help subsidize younger people who can benefit from (cheaper) off-peak night charges.
-One of the few welcome news items as far as pensioners are concerned.
+Those who pay these standard tariffs instead of annual less expensive fixed-rates will not, from 2019, get their costs hiked at the whim of energy suppliers without good reason.
+Changes will benefit all pensioners on standard tariffs who hitherto have been paying more than they should have to help subsidize younger people who get cheaper off-peak night charges.

 Council Tax Injustices go on and on

 Council Taxes are described by leading newspapers as Britain's most hated taxes for nation-wide unfairness.
 Pensioners needing or wishing to downsize are particularly affected.